 Each summer students at JWJ are given assignments that should be completed during the summer break and turned in when they arrive back at school for their next year.
 These assignments are intended to help students in several ways.
 First, they help students achieve their reading goals for the year.
 Second, they give the students an introduction to the kind of material and assignments they will experience in their new classes.
 Third, they keep students engaged in learning and scholarship throughout the year.
 These assignments are not burdensome - they will not have a heavy time commitment or interfere with summer activities unless the student waits until the week before school to start them.

 Typically, there are assignments for both Language Arts and Social Studies.
-Each asks the student to read and book and answer a question packet.
+Each asks the student to read and book and complete a series of activities intended to engage the student to think critically about the text.
 While many questions are directly about the book, others will ask the student to consider their own opinions, make connections to the text, or analyze the author's intentions.
 At JWJ we feel these questions prepare our students to be outstanding writers throughout their academic career.
 In addition to Language Arts and Social Studies, other courses may also have summer assignments.
 For example, a Math refresher or practice activity may be posted to help the student retain skills learned over the past year.